-The first step is to fold your coffee filters in half.
+The first step is to fold your coffee filters (affiliate link) in half.
 I cut the hearts for Corban.
 I drew a line for Kenzie to be able to cut.
 Abby was able to learn to draw and cut her own.

 The final step is to let the kids drip water onto the hearts.
 I put down a plate and then a paper towel underneath to soak up some of the water.
 As the water drips, the ink spreads and creates a really fun and beautiful tie dye look.